 In addition, Lara has particular experience in shareholder disputes, directors’ duties and cases concerning issues of company insolvency.
 She also has a strong background in cases involving the energy sector.
 She has experience of dealing with disputes in other jurisdictions, and is a registered Part II practitioner in the DIFC.

 She is also a contributor to Loose and Griffiths on Liquidators (9th ed, 2019).

 - Commercial dispute resolution

 Lara has experience in a wide range of commercial litigation matters, both in the Commercial Court and the Chancery Division, and her work frequently features contractual disputes.
 Examples of her work include drafting a statement of case in respect of an agreement deferred consideration in a sale and purchase agreement and appearing in a County Court trial concerning breach of contract for coach hire.
-She is presently instructed on a c. £4 million claim in the DIFC concerning a breach of contract, fraudulent misrepresentation and conspiracy in the context of a securities trade.
+She was also instructed (led by Sharif Shivji, and then by Paul Greenwood) in Tavira Securities Limited v Re Point Ventures FZCO and Ors, a c. £4 million claim in the DIFC concerning a breach of contract, fraudulent misrepresentation and conspiracy in the context of a securities trade.

 - Company law

 Lara is interested in all areas of company law.
 She has a particularly strong background in dealing with shareholder disputes, having appeared in the Lloyds/HBOS Litigation for the Claimant shareholders and having drafted and advised on a number of s.
 994 petitions both in and out of the jurisdiction.
 She was also recently involved in proceedings concerning a derivative claim in the High Court for the repayment of expenses by shareholders.
 She has advised companies and liquidators in relation to breaches of directors’ duties.